 - handyman mustered the courage, but still couldn't install it (so it went back to the garage)

-- handyman improperly installed it (which led to either leaks or domestic disharmony, or both)
+- handyman improperly installed it (which led to either leaks or domestic disharmony, likely both)

-- buyer felt remorse about the ecological wastefulness of throwing out a perfectly good straight shower rod
+- buyer felt immediate remorse about the budgetary and ecological wastefulness of throwing out a perfectly good straight shower rod

-- the ugly markings left on the wall by the original straight shower rod became visible (not in the same spot as where the new curved rod is supposed to go).
+- the ugly markings left on the wall by the original straight shower rod became visible (not the same spots where new curved rod must go).

 - it just didn't fit the shower enclosure.